Ana Brnabić

-Ana Brnabić (Ана Брнабић, /sr/; born 28 September 1975) is a Serbian politician serving as president of the National Assembly of Serbia since 2024.
-A member of the Serbian Progressive Party, she previously served as prime minister of Serbia from 2017 to 2024.
-She was the first woman, first openly lesbian, and longest-serving person to hold the office of Prime Minister.
+Ana Brnabić (Note: Ана Брнабић, /sr/) (born 28 September 1975) is a Serbian politician serving as acting President of Serbia since 27 September 2026 and president of the National Assembly of Serbia since 2024.
+A member of the Serbian Progressive Party, she previously served as Prime Minister of Serbia from 2017 to 2024.
+She was the first woman, first openly lesbian, and longest-serving person to hold the office of prime minister.

 She entered government as the minister of public administration and local self-government from 11 August 2016 until 29 June 2017, under prime minister Aleksandar Vučić and acting prime minister Ivica Dačić.
 In this role, Brnabić initiated reforms of central government services in Serbia.

 After Vučić was inaugurated as the president of Serbia on 31 May 2017, he proposed Brnabić as his successor in June 2017.
 Brnabić and her cabinet were voted into office on 29 June 2017 by a majority of 157 out of 250 members of the National Assembly of Serbia.
 Elected as a non-partisan politician, she joined the ruling Serbian Progressive Party in 2019, and was subsequently elected as vice president in 2021.
 The National Assembly re-elected her into office after the 2020 and 2022 elections.
 She was elected president of the National Assembly after the 2023 election.

 In 2019, Brnabić was ranked by Forbes magazine as the 88th most powerful woman in the world and the 19th most powerful female political and policy leader.
 Some observers believe that she had no political power in line with the constitutional role of chief of the executive, arguing instead that Vučić wielded power in his capacity as the president.